On This Page

 The landscape of GenAI is changing at a rapid rate, and CTOS must innovate new stacks that are able to adapt to both new technologies and today's capabilities.

 Agentic AI: There is a key shift that is moving toward Agentic AI, where systems proactively make decisions, automate processes, and manage workflows instead of merely responding to prompts.
 Agentic systems, unlike other systems, are modular, scalable, and resilient, meaning that enterprises can swap agents in and out without completely changing the architecture.
+Explore Tredence's agentic AI services and our agentic AI architectures guide for a deeper look at how these systems are being designed and deployed.

 Microsoft's AutoGen framework: It orchestrates multi-agent systems through structured conversational workflows.
 It simplifies advanced collaboration between agents, which aids in the construction and management of complex interactions.